repaygithub/cactus/docs/Internationalization/Getting Started.md

 ## Using I18n Components

 Now that our setup is complete, we can add on to the work we did in the last step to render some translations.
 We'll use two extra components: `I18nSection` and `I18nText`. `I18nSection` can be used to tell the controller which section to load (In this case, we have either "global" or "accounts").
-If you don't use `I18nSection` to specify a section to choose a translation from, the controller will use the "global" translations.
+If you don't use `I18nSection` to specify a section to choose a translation from, the controller will use the section specified by the `I18nProvider` (default "global").
 Let's add on to what we did in the previous step with some examples.

 ```jsx
 // index.js